paulrobertlloyd/paulrobertlloyd-content/articles/2026-02-23-ski-school.markdown

 Towards the end of the second day was when I felt the most demoralised.
 Attempting my first blue run, I managed to ski down the first third before falling down much of the second.
 With my skis having detached, and unable to click my boots back into their clips, I walked down the remainder of the run.

 I felt like a complete failure and wondered why I had embarked on this silly adventure.
-I felt even worse when I saw other members of the group on their second run skiing down the same run with apparent ease.
+I felt even worse when I saw other members of the group on their second go skiing down the same run with apparent ease.

 But again, the support of the group changed the entire dynamic.
 Having finally returned to the starting point, I was told that others had also fallen over and faced their own difficulties, one even banging his head hard on the snow.